sophias930/netflix-net/README.md

 # netflix-net /IN PROGRESS/

-Netflix spotify-type see what ur friends r up to
+Netflix spotify-type thing to see what ur friends r up to
-Track browsing of friends to see what they’re watching!
+- Track browsing of friends to see what they’re watching!
-Chrome extension
+- Chrome extension
-Log in somehow using ur google account; use google username to find ppl Add to database automatically upon installation
+- Log in somehow using ur google account; use google username to find ppl
+- Add to database automatically upon installation

 TODO:
 - Create cute icon